-Students desiring to stay on campus over Thanksgiving Break or Spring Break must complete a "Request to Stay on Campus over Break" form at least 48 hours before the holiday break begins.
+Students desiring to stay on campus over Thanksgiving Break or Spring Break must complete a "Request to Stay on Campus over Break" form prior to the deadline set by the Res Life staff.
 Students may be allowed to stay on campus over these college breaks for a nightly fee.
-Ordinarily, students are restricted from remaining on campus over the Christmas break.
+Ordinarily, students are restricted from remaining on campus over all breaks.